 The school health education emphasis prepares teacher candidates for certification to teach in public schools.
 Graduates also find employment in other health education venues such as community health and safety agencies (e.g., American Red Cross, American Cancer Society, and county health departments).
 This program is recognized nationally as an approved program by the American Association for Health Education and the National Council for the Accreditation of Teacher Education (2006).

-For class listings, program guides and other resources, visit the advising page for the health education (community emphasis) major or the advising page for the Health education (school emphasis) major.
+For class listings, program guides and other resources, visit the advising page for the Health education (school emphasis) major.